 Caritas works in South, East and South-East Asia.

-Caritas also supports human rights agencies, inter-faith dialogue and peace building, movements for democratic change, and an independent and free press.
+Caritas also supports human rights efforts, inter-faith dialogue and peace building, local NGOs, community leadership, addressing gender imbalance, disaster risk reduction and movements for democratic change.